SimonMaracine/brick-breaker/engine/README.md

 I implemented the `Phong lighting model`, the most basic one.
 The Phong model uses forward rendering which means that lighting is rendered alongside the objects.
-This is opposed to the common deferred rendering, where lighting is applied later on and only were really visible.
+This is opposed to the common deferred rendering, where lighting is applied later on and only where really visible.
 I made it support one directional light and (up to) four point lights.
 If someone wants more lights, they can implement deferred rendering or forward+ rendering and then modify the engine slightly.

 I also implemented `shadow mapping` with PCF (Percentage Closer Filtering), though the built in PCF offered by OpenGL might be more desirable.
-I used a shadow map size of 2048, but a higher one of like 4096 yields much better quality shadows, but at a bigger performance cost.
+I used a shadow map size of 2048, but a higher one of like 4096 yields much higher quality shadows, but at a bigger performance cost.

 ![shadow map](/gallery/renderdoc/shadow_map.png)

 `Text rendering` is supported, with more than ASCII characters (but not Asian hieroglyphs or backwards writing).
-I make use of signed distance fields to render high quality characters at any scale.
+I make use of a technique called signed distance fields to render high quality characters at any scale.

 ![font map](/gallery/renderdoc/font_map.png)